orbeon/orbeon-forms-doc/Form-Builder:-Validation.md

 - If required or data type validation has failed:
     - The default alert message for the control is used if available, or a global default Form Runner message is used otherwise.
     - However, if there is one or more failed error constraints with specific messages, those messages are used.
-- If an error constraint has failed:
+- If at least one error constraint has failed:
     - If no specific alert message is specified for the validation, the default alert message for the control is used if available, or a global default Form Runner message is used otherwise.
     - If a specific alert message is specified, then it is used.
     - More than one message can show is several error constraints have failed.
-- Only if the control is valid, if a warning constraint has failed:
+- Only if the control is valid, if at least one warning constraint has failed:
     - The specific alert message is used.
     - More than one message can show is several warning constraints have failed.
-- Only if the control is valid and doesn't have any failed warning constraints, if an info constraint has failed:
+- Only if the control is valid and doesn't have any failed warning constraints, if at least one info constraint has failed:
     - The specific alert message is used.
     - More than one message can show is several info constraints have failed.